mgmarlow/Listingbot/README.md

-## ApartmentScraper
+## Listingbot

-An application that posts apartment listings to a Slack channel.
+A Slack bot that posts new apartment listings from craigslist to a channel.

 ## Usage
 Create a `settings.json` file and drop it in the same directory as the executable.
 The contents of the file should look like: